bitcraze/bitcraze-website/src/documentation/tutorials/getting-started-with-lighthouse.md

 {% endsi_intro %}

+{% si_step Video Tutorial %}

+This tutorial is also available as a video.
+The text tutorial on this page goes into more detail, so it's worth following along if you run into trouble or want the full picture.

+{% youtube Hn7QwtgrzEk; wide; 16by9 %}

+{% endsi_step %}

 {% si_step Prerequisites - hardware %}
 Make sure that you have the following available:
 * A [Crazyflie platform]({% id_url overview_crazyflie; family-tree %}) - if you haven't set it up yet, follow the [Getting started]({% id_url tutorials; set-up-the-crazyflie %}) tutorial.